Generalized Petermann factor of non-Hermitian systems at exceptional points: Realistic example: Two waveguide-coupled microrings

 \section{Realistic example: Two waveguide-coupled microrings}

-Having discussed a toy model in the previous section we now turn our attention to a more realistic example illustrated in Fig.~\ref{fig:example}, consisting of two microring cavities coupled to a waveguide; see also Ref.~\cite{KGK23}.
+Having discussed a toy model in the previous section we now turn our attention to a more realistic example illustrated in Fig.~\ref{fig:example}, consisting of two microring cavities coupled to a waveguide, which contains two partial mirrors.
+Implementing second-order EPs in such microring-waveguide systems has been first proposed in Ref.~\cite{ZRK19} and shortly after experimentally realized in Ref.~\cite{SZM22}.
+The extension to higher-order EPs can be found in Ref.~\cite{KGK23}.
 We use the traveling-wave basis with the counterclockwise propagating wave (CCW) in microring a, the clockwise propagating wave (CW) in microring a, the CCW propagating wave in microring b and the CW propagating wave in microring b.
 Following coupled-mode theory this system is described by the effective Hamiltonian

 with the frequency $\omega_{\text{a}}$ ($\omega_{\text{b}}$ ) of microring a (b), reflectivity $r_{\text{a}}$ of mirror a and reflectivity $r_{\text{b}}$ and transmission coefficient $t$ of mirror b.
 This system is of the type of Eq.~(\ref{eq:Ham}), but with $W \neq 0 \neq V$.
-Hence, Eq.~(\ref{eq:PFg2}) does not apply to this more general system.
+Hence, Eqs.~(\ref{eq:PFg2R}) and~(\ref{eq:PFg2L}) do not apply to this more general system.

 For the uncoupled case, $t = 0$, the subsystem~b is at an EP$_2$ with eigenvalue $\freqEP = \omega_{\text{b}}$ and spectral response strength~$|r_{\text{b}}|$.
 The latter we might identify naively with the internal response strength $\rcaintern = |r_{\text{b}}|$.
 However, we will see later in this section that this is not correct.